 The biggest difference is the size of the backpacks.
 The Nomatic Backpack is the smallest backpack from Nomatic.
 It’s 20L (but it can expand to 24L) and is recommended for everyday use.
-This is a small and brilliant backpack, but because of it’s size it should not considered for long-term traveling and is more of a day bag.
+This is a small and brilliant backpack, but because of its size, it should not be considered for long-term traveling and is more of a day bag.

 The Nomatic Backpack is made of durable, waterproof materials and zippers.

-It also has some super nifty features like the ability to tuck the straps making it into a duffel, and a really cool magnetic water bottle holder.
+It also has some super-nifty features like the ability to tuck the straps making it into a duffel, and a cool magnetic water bottle holder.

-Like all Nomatic products, this backpack has tons of pockets and compartments for next level organization.
-Whether you are running to the coffee shop to get some work done, or catching a plane for an overnight journey – there is enough compartments to keep you and your gear happily organized.
+Like all Nomatic products, this backpack has tons of pockets and compartments for next-level organization.
+Whether you are running to the coffee shop to get some work done, or catching a plane for an overnight journey – there are enough compartments to keep you and your gear happily organized.